Linesight-RL/linesight/README.md

 5) Wait a long time...

 ### Benchmark
-It is possible to reach 2:04:91 of this map: https://tmnf.exchange/trackshow/10460245
+It is possible to reach 2:04:91 on this map: https://tmnf.exchange/trackshow/10460245
 Video: https://www.youtube.com/watch?v=p5pq2UNOEnY

 ### Disclaimer